privacy-scaling-explorations/pse.dev/articles/secure-multi-party-computation.md

 ### Privacy Preserving Machine Learning

 It's possible to enhance privacy during the machine learning training and inference phases.
 During training, multiple parties can collaboratively train a model without disclosing their individual datasets.
 For inference, it can ensure that both the client's input data and the server's model remain confidential.
-This allows clients to receive model outputs without exposing their data and ensures that the provider’s model remains private.
+This allows clients to receive model outputs without exposing their data and ensures that the provider's model remains private.

 ### Threshold Cryptography